Benchmarking Cross-Domain Audio-Visual Deception Detection: Introduction

 \section{Introduction}

 \fi

-\IEEEPARstart{A}{udio}-visual deception detection involves utilizing AI techniques and algorithms to automatically detect deceptive behavior in speech and facial movements~\cite{ding2019face,wu2018deception,gogate2017deep, mathur2021unsupervised}.
+\IEEEPARstart{A}{utomated} deception detection is the task of predicting whether a subject is truthful or deceptive from observable behavioral evidence.
+In this work, audio-visual deception detection refers to a multimodal setting that uses both visual cues, such as facial movements and expressions, and audio cues, such as speech patterns and vocal characteristics, to perform this prediction~\cite{ding2019face,wu2018deception,gogate2017deep, mathur2021unsupervised}.
 Deception detection has a significant impact on various real-world applications such as law enforcement~\cite{wang2004criminal}, healthcare~\cite{joudaki2014using}, and business~\cite{glancy2011computational}.
 It has the potential to prevent fraud, improve security measures, and enhance trust and confidence.
 A reliable deception detection tool can support more accurate decision-makings.

 Traditional deception detection is often a contact-based method.
 It assesses whether someone is telling the truth or not by monitoring physiological responses like skin conductance and heart rate~\cite{synnott2015review, li2024deception,javaid2022eeg}.
-Experts' Behavioral observation and analysis are another technique that evaluates changes in a person's body language, speech patterns, and eye movements~\cite{detect1999lie,nortje2019good}.
+Experts' behavioral observation and analysis are another technique that evaluates changes in a person's body language, speech patterns, and eye movements~\cite{detect1999lie,nortje2019good}.
 However, such an assessment can be time-consuming and require significant expertise to perform accurately.

 Recently, the development of automated deception detection systems using AI and machine learning techniques has gained significant attention as the traditional methods mentioned above have limitations in terms of reliability, accuracy, and scalability.
 Various multimodal datasets have been introduced, including real-life trials from court scenes~\cite{perez2015deception}, lab-based setups~\cite{gupta2019bag,lloyd2019miami,cai2024mdpe}, and game show scenarios~\cite{soldner2019box,guo2023audio}.
 These datasets provide a wide variety of deceptive samples from different domains, enabling researchers to examine the effectiveness of AI models on deception detection.
 Based on these datasets, progress has been made in deception detection techniques within individual datasets where models are trained and evaluated on the same domain~\cite{gogate2017deep, wu2018deception,karimi2018toward,king2024applications}.
 Recent studies have utilized rich visual and audio features~\cite{karnati2021lienet, avola2019automatic, yang2021multimodal,karimi2018toward,chebbi2023deception,ding2019face,mathur2020introducing}, such as Mel Spectrogram, emotional states, and facial action units, to enhance the performance of deception detection tasks.